Evolutionary Biology Ph.D. (Ithaca)

 three recommendations

-Note: GRE test scores are no longer required for application to this program
+- Note: GRE test scores are no longer accepted or reviewed for application to this program

-We request that you use headings for the following four sections for the Statement of Purpose:
+We request that you use headings for the following two sections for the Academic Statement of Purpose:

-(2) Academic background and preparation (400 words): Describe your academic training, skills, research experience, and accomplishments relevant to your future graduate work.
+(1) Academic background, preparation, and professional goals (500 word-limit): Describe your academic training, skills, research experience, accomplishments, and professional goals relevant to your future graduate work.
 You may also provide the context around any perceived gaps or weaknesses in your academic record.

-(3) Future research (400 words): What research questions would you like to explore as a graduate student?
+(2) Future research (within 500 words): What research questions would you like to explore as a graduate student?
 This is in no way binding - it is only intended to give us an indication of where your research interests and approaches are headed.
 If you have written a proposal for future research (e.g., NSF predoctoral fellowship), those ideas should be included here.

 Learning Outcomes